UBC-MDS/online-shoppers-purchasing-intention/reports/data_analysis.md

 ![correlation_plot](images/chart_correlation.png)
 <figcaption align = "left"><b>Fig.3 - Correlation plot for numeric features</b></figcaption>

 Based on the above insight on `PageValues`, we looked at the correlation between numeric features to find whether other features are strongly correlated with `PageValues`.

-We see that higher pageview and longer browsing duration have a positive correlation with `PageValues`.
-This is intuitive, as higher pageview and longer browsing duration indicate high engagement from the user.
+We see that a higher pageview value and a longer browsing duration are positively correlated with `PageValues`.
+This is intuitive, as a higher pageview and a longer browsing duration would indicate a high level of engagement from the user.
 For example, if a user already had an item in mind, they might spend more time on an e-commerce website to compare prices reviews of similar products.
 A highly engaged user will be more likely to purchase than a passive user.

 Another feature of interest is `ExitRates`, which is negatively correlated with `PageValues`. `ExitRates` is defined as the average exit rate of the pages visited by the user. `ExitRates` is also positively correlated with `BounceRates`.
 This finding fits well in our 'engaged user' hypothesis: sessions with high `ExitRates` or `BounceRates` indicate a less engaged user, resulting in fewer purchase conversions.